Patsy Stone: Appearance

-Unlike Edina, whose dress sense is dictated by fashion rather than what suits her, Patsy is usually seen sporting a more 'classic' style, generally consisting of a designer power suit and her trademark blonde beehive with a fringe, dubbed her 'crutch' by Fleur in the episode "Donkey".
+Unlike Edina, whose dress sense is dictated by fashion rather than what suits her, Patsy is usually seen sporting a more 'classic' style, generally consisting of a designer power suit and her trademark blonde beehive with a fringe (dubbed her 'crutch' by Fleur in the episode "Donkey").
 She has a particular fondness for couture Chanel jackets, which she wears to editorial meetings to intimidate her colleagues.

-Patsy was born on 30 October, although her actual age is never clearly divulged; she often states herself to be between 39 and 43.
-In series one, set in 1992, she is revealed to have been a classmate of Edina's at school; in the same series, Edina turns 40, which would theoretically make Patsy no older than 41 at that stage.
-However, later episodes reveal that her neglectful mother did not send her to school for many years, meaning she could have been classmates with Edina yet still some years her senior.
+Patsy's birthdate is October 30th, but her precise age remains ambiguous; she typically claims to be between 39 and 43 years old.
+The first series, set in 1992, establishes her as a school classmate of Edina's, who turns 40 in that series, suggesting Patsy is, at most, 41.
+However, subsequent episodes indicate that Patsy's mother kept her out of school for extended periods, meaning she could have been Edina's classmate despite being older.
 She is so obsessed with projecting youth that she uses a false passport (obtained from "Johnny Fingers" on the Isle of Dogs) with a doctored picture from her modelling days.
 In "Cold Turkey", a nurse guesses that she is approximately 65 years old.

 In the episode series 3 "Happy New Year", Patsy's older sister Jackie reveals that she is 72 years old, to which Patsy replies, "My God, then how old does that make me?", suggesting that Patsy has lied about her age so often that she can no longer remember her real age.
 Her vanity and obsession with youth leads her to use radical beauty treatments, including sulfuric acid peels, collagen lip injections, and the Botox-like filler Parralox, which freezes wrinkles but paralyses her face.

 As the series progresses, Patsy betrays her age more and more, appearing to become more feeble beginning in the fourth series.
 In "Menopause", Patsy has to visit the hospital after fracturing her bones doing simple tasks, like snapping her fingers.
 The doctor diagnoses her with osteoporosis and declares that she has the lowest bone density on record.
 In "Olympics", she admits to using adult diapers for occasional incontinence.
 Her poor eyesight is evident, with Patsy often colliding with objects and having to scrutinize type and images very closely.